Background

 15 min read

 Getting your first car insurance policy is an exciting milestone, but it can also feel overwhelming.
-Between understanding different cover types, dealing with high premiums, and navigating insurance jargon, there's a lot to take in.
-This guide breaks down everything you need to know about first car insurance in simple terms, helping you find the right cover at a price that works for your budget.
+Between understanding different cover types, dealing with high premiums for new driver insurance, and navigating insurance jargon, there is a lot to take in.
+This guide breaks down everything you need to know about first time insurance for your car in simple terms, helping you find the right cover at a price that works for your budget.

 70-75% Potential discount after 5 years of claim-free driving